 The purple carrot spread into the Mediterranean in the 10th century where it is thought a yellow mutant appeared.
 The purple and yellow carrots both gradually spread into Europe in subsequent centuries.
 It is considered that the white carrot is also a mutant of yellow varieties.

-Orange carrots probably arrived from mutations of yellow forms, and then from human selection and development, probably in the Netherlands.
-It is now proved through modern genetic study that humans made selections from a gene pool involving yellow rooted eastern carrots, cultivated white-rooted derivatives of wild carrot (grown as medicinal plants since classical times) and wild unselected populations of adjacent Daucus Carota subspecies in Europe and the Mediterranean.
+Orange carrots derived from yellow forms, and then from human selection and development, probably in the Netherlands.
+It is now proved through modern genetic study that humans made selections from a gene pool involving yellow rooted eastern carrots.

 Some scholars think that orange carrots did not to appear until the 16th century, although there is a Byzantine manuscript of 512 ad, and an 11th century illuminated script, both of which depict an orange rooted carrot, and suggesting it was around long before (see photo above). (see here for more detailed history of orange carrot)

 After the fall of Rome, gardens and vegetables are rarely mentioned again until 795 ad, when King Charlemagne included carrots in the list of plants recommended for cultivation in the Frankish empire covering western and central Europe.

 It is known that purple or red and yellow carrots were cultivated in Iran and

 Arabia in the 10th century and in Syria in the 11th.